 Just because you are reactive, that doesn’t mean you can’t also be strategic and organized about it.

 To be able to do all of these things, even organizations that focus on reactive maintenance are looking to implement modern CMMS software.
 For an in-depth look at CMMS, check out our What is a CMMS System and How Does it work guide.

 So, as a natural progression from reactive maintenance, the most obvious way to improve your maintenance operation is by implementing a preventive maintenance strategy.

-Since it doesn’t have complex or expensive implementation requirements, preventive maintenance is often the go-to option for every business that wants to reduce the long-term costs of their maintenance operations and stay competitive in the market.
+Since it doesn’t have complicated or expensive implementation requirements, preventive maintenance is often the go-to option for every business that wants to reduce the long-term costs of their maintenance operations and stay competitive in the market.

 However, as technology improves, businesses can look to further optimize their maintenance operations with predictive maintenance by eliminating some of the disadvantages of preventive maintenance (like excessive maintenance).

 But predictive maintenance isn’t without its flaws.
-Expensive condition-monitoring equipment that is complicated to install and specialized training you need to effectively perform it are still obstacles many organizations are not ready to tackle.
+Expensive condition-monitoring equipment that is complicated to install and specialized training you need to perform it effectively are still obstacles many organizations are not ready to tackle.

 The good news is that the price of condition monitoring sensors is starting to go down, making it accessible to a wider array of organizations.

 Limble offers a Modular IoT sensor kit that streamlines the whole implementation process.
-Now any business can start a Predictive maintenance program for under $1,000!
+Now any business can start a Predictive Maintenance program for under $1,000!

 If you carefully read the above heading, you will notice that we are going to talk about implementing multiple types of maintenance strategies, and not just focusing on a single one.

-The reason for that is very simple.
+The reason for that is straightforward.